-Komárom is at the confluence of the Danube and the Vág rivers, half of the city is located in the Upper lands (Horná Zem, Felvidék) which is now in Slovakia and called Komarno.
+Komárom and Komárno are basically one city.
+They are at the confluence of the Danube and the Vág rivers, and one of the cities is located in the Upper lands (Horná Zem, Felvidék) in Slovakia, and is called Komarno.
 The other part is still in Hungary and it is known as Komárom.
-Whoever owned Komárom, could control three large regions of Hungary, namely the Dunántúl (Trans-Danubian Region) the Csallóköz and the Mátyusföld.
+They were divided this way in 1918.
+In the age of Ottoman wars, whoever owned Komárom, could control three large regions of Hungary, namely the Dunántúl (Trans-Danubian Region) the Csallóköz, and the Mátyusföld.

-Its history dates back to the time of the Hungarian Chief Árpád’s Home Taking in the 9th century when he gave this area to his man, Ketel.
-After Ketel’s son Alaptolma built the first earthen-castle, Komárom was established from the three villages of Komáromfalva, Andrásfalva, and Keszifalva.
+The history of Komárom dates back to the time of the Hungarian Chief Árpád’s Home Taking in the 9th century when he gave this area to his man, Ketel.
+After Ketel’s son Alaptolma built the first earthen castle, Komárom was established from the three villages of Komáromfalva, Andrásfalva, and Keszifalva.

 After the fall of Buda in 1542, King Ferdinand realized the importance of Komárom and had it fortified.
 The Italian Pietro Terbosco designed the first modern fort in 1550.
 Next year, the Turks tried to take the fort with a surprise attack at dawn but they were repelled.
 Soon, the Ottomans took themselves into Esztergom, which was very close to Komárom.
 It was a great threat because the Ottoman warriors of Esztergom were renowned for their raids against the Mining Towns and at the same time, they were controlling the water of the Danube with their well-supplied fleet.